-This optimization results in multiple benefits, both economic (reduction of costs related to shrinkage) and related to safety (foreseeing potential accidents related to an unsafe load).
+This optimization results in multiple benefits, both economic (reduction of costs related to shrinkage) and related to safety (foreseeing potential accidents related to an unsafe load

-ASTM D642 requirements and procedure
+ASTM D642 standard: Requirements and procedure

-The ASTM D642 testing protocol can be performed on the container itself, on its components or on the entire system.
+The ASTM D642 testing protocol can be performed on the container itself, on its components, or on the entire system.
 In addition, you may opt to include the goods inside the testing unit.

-Likewise, the company could decide to apply environmental conditions during the compression test, such as temperature, humidity and altitude, so that it resembles as much as possible the real transportation conditions that the load will have to endure.
+Likewise, the company could decide to apply environmental conditions during the compression test, such as temperature, humidity, and altitude, so that it resembles as much as possible the real transportation conditions that the load will have to endure.

-In order to guarantee the validity of the data, ASTM recommends performing this test up to 5 times.
+To guarantee the validity of the data, ASTM recommends performing this test up to 5 times.
 In all cases, the procedure will be as follows: